flutter/website/src/docs/development/packages-and-plugins/favorites.md

 One of the their jobs is to decide when a package has met the quality bar to become a Flutter Favorite.

-The current committee members (in alphhabetical order) are as follows:
+The current committee members
+(ordered alphabetically by last name) are as follows:

 * Pooja Bhaumik